Create Redmine issues via email

 RUBY ONE EIGHT SEVEN!
 Didn't think anyone was still running that! :-)

 Our Rails install is also getting close to ancient!
 Rails is currently at Release Candidate 4.2.0.
 Ruby is up to 2.1.5.

 I'll have to test from their Github repo to get back to v2.2.3.stable, but that's not a problem.

 I'm going to attempt to create some issues and then reply to some issues from a local install using a dummy gmail account I use to maintain some stupid social networking accounts.
 I'll report back with my suggestions for how we should move forward once I get a better feel for how the interaction works.
 So far I agree that your suggestion for going with Option #2 will probably work out best.
 Especially to start with.

-#13 Updated by Dominic Giglio over 4 years ago
+#13 Updated by Dominic Giglio almost 7 years ago

 Let's hold off on a request to upgrade right now.
 That is a major version update of three different software stacks (Ruby, Rails and Redmine).
 That is a tremendous job to pull off successfully.

 We can figure out this email stuff and then circle back to a discussion about asking IT to upgrade the software.
 We're not the only ones on Redmine, so any problems with an upgrade would affect a lot of people.
 That's probably why they haven't upgraded yet.
 It works and a lot of people would be affected by an outage if something went wrong with the upgrade.